Nutrition 1010 - Introductory Nutrition » Summer 2023 » Chapter 01 Quiz Food Choices and Human Health

 What type of research studies use population-based information from the National Health and Nutrition Examination Surveys (NHANES) to determine correlations between dietary practices and health?

-A. case studies
+A. epidemiological studies

 B. clinical studies

-C. intervention studies
+C. case studies

 Question #11